Floer Homology with DG Coefficients. Applications to cotangent bundles: Introduction and main results

+Abouzaid reinterpreted in~\cite{Abouzaid2012a} the Lagrangian Barraud-Cornea cocycle as a twisted complex, and used this point of view in order to construct an $A_\infty$ functor from the wrapped Fukaya category of a Liouville domain to the category of twisted complexes on the path category of a given closed exact Lagrangian.
+The construction of this functor makes use of compactified moduli spaces of Floer punctured discs of arbitrary dimension, which is the next level of complexity.
+Abouzaid's functor plays a role in his proof of the nearby Lagrangian conjecture~\cite{Abouzaid-nearby}, though the Fukaya category enriched in complexes of local systems from~\cite[\S2]{Abouzaid-nearby} only uses moduli spaces of dimension 0.

+The original construction of Barraud-Cornea has been also revisited in recent years by Zhou~\cite{Zhou-MB,Zhou-ring}, Rezchikov~\cite{rezchikov}, Charette~\cite{Charette2017}.
+Compared to all these works, our perspective is to use DG coefficients as auxiliary data that feeds into a filtered homological Floer package, from which we extract useful information, e.g., spectral invariants.

-{\it Floer homotopy theory.} The construction of the Floer complex with DG coefficients builds on the original ideas of Barraud and Cornea~\cite{BC07} and connects to Floer homotopy theory.
+{\it Floer homotopy theory.} The construction of the Floer complex with DG coefficients connects to Floer homotopy theory.
 This is a rapidly unfolding field envisioned by Cohen-Jones-Segal~\cite{cohen-jones-segal} and going back to Floer~\cite{Floer-Witten}.

 Floer homotopy theory aims to extract generalized cohomology theories, or spectra, from higher dimensional trajectory spaces.
 Using the terminology of Cohen-Jones-Segal~\cite{cohen-jones-segal}, the ensemble of all trajectory spaces has the structure of a \emph{flow category}, see also Pardon~\cite{Pardon-algebraic} and Abouzaid~\cite{Abouzaid-flows}.